 You can only count hours when you are actively volunteering.
 Staying overnight at a different location does not count as active volunteering, but if there are occasions where you have to get involved with volunteering activities during the night then these can be included.

 Get involved with our one-off volunteering opportunities, these are advertised on our one off volunteering page and in our weekly newsletter.
 This is a great way to make up your volunteering hours.

 If you are aged 14-25 you could also apply for the vInspired awards scheme.
 They issue certificates for 10, 50 and 100 hours of volunteering.
 You can read more about these awards at: https://vinspired.com/get-awards

-Warwick Volunteers is part of the Student Opportunity department, so our certificate will not be listed under society activities on the HEAR.
+Warwick Volunteers is part of Student Opportunity, so our certificate will not be listed under society activities on the HEAR.

 We send a list of all Undergraduates who receive a certificate to Teaching and Quality department who coordinate the HEAR.
 This will appear on your HEAR in July/August.
 Find out more about the HEAR